tobyfey/docassemble-protocoldeterminator/README.md

 	<summary>How it works in docassemble</summary>

 <br>
-The interview needs to complete apps.issues, a list of

-The first issue - the "Top" issue - is added automatically.
-This is the issue object for all types of legal objects, with subsets like "Housing", "Family".
-We can add the 'Top' issue by using the issue2aid dictionary in the LegalObjectsLibrary_dictionary.yml.

-	---
+The app.legal_objects DAList is first populated by any Legal Objects associated with an IssueObject that was selected.

 	code: |
+	  for issue in app.issues:
+		if hasattr(issue,'legalObjects'):
+		  for legOb in issue.legalObjects:
+		    app.legal_objects.append(legob_from_a_id(legOb))
-	  app.issues.there_are_any = True
+	  app.legal_objects.gathered = True
-	---
-	code: |
+	comment: |
-	  app.issues[0].a_id = issues2aid['Top']
+	  Adds LegalObjects to issues
 	---

 </details>